neurobrko/DevTools/README.md

 ## local_bash_aliases

 As mentioned before, best way to use these scripts is to create some local aliases.
-This is a taste of aliases I use daily locally.
+This is a taste of aliases I use daily locally.\
+I've set git aliases to correspond with aliases created by zsh git plugin.
+Most of them are pretty standard. `gco` work also with `<TAB>` autocompletion.
+`gdn` ads a nice touch to git diff.
+It prints all changed files as numbered list and you can then use `gdn #` for diff only for single file.
+Combine it with `xc` and your patch is right in your clipboard.
+Also all `git stash` aliases are slightly modified to make use of numbered list of stashes.

 ```
                  BASH ALIASES DESCRIPTIONS